silphendio/simple_conf_parser/README.md

-*I just found out about python's ConfigParser class.
-I guess I will rename this project soon.
-I just have to come up with a name first first.*

-This is a simple parser for configuration files.
+# Silphy's Simple Configuration Language

+SSCL is a superset of JSON.

+This repository contains a reference implementation in Python.
 It can read a string into a python dict or turn a dict back into a formatted string, just like the `json.loads` and `json.dumps` methods.

 ## The file format
-This parser is compatible with json, but far more lenient.
-Here's a list of features:
+The format is based on JSON, with the following changes:
 - comments: everything from a `#` to the end of the line is ignored
+- unicode whitespace characters count as whitespace too.
-- commas are optional and can be replaced any kind of whitespace
+- commas are optional and can be replaced any kind of whitespace.
 - for top-level objects or arrays, no braces are required
-- optionally unquoted object keys: Only numbers, letters and `_` are allowed in keys (Equivalent to the python regular expression `r'\w+'` ) Those are always interpreted as strings.
+- optionally unquoted object keys: Only numbers, letters and `_` are allowed in unquoted keys (Equivalent to the python regular expression `r'\w+'` ).
+Those are always interpreted as strings.
 - numbers can be in any format that python supports: int, float or complex.
 (Starting an integer number with 0 is forbidden, but the parser currently just falls back to float)

 The following features are still subject to change.